ilanschnell/pep570/slides.md

 when a function is called these positional arguments are mapped to these parameters based solely on their position.

-Python has always supported positional-only parameters:
+Python has always supported positional-only parameters.
+In C:

     static PyObject
     *f(PyObject *self, PyObject *args)